AY2223S1-CS2103T-W17-2/tp/docs/DeveloperGuide.md

   * Pros: Users can be more flexible in grouping their spending/incomes.
   * Cons: Possible dilution of categories, which would make the PieChart diagram not as useful.

+### View Feature

+The `view` command is implemented by the `ViewCommandParser` and `ViewCommand` classes.

+`ViewCommandParser` class is responsible for parsing the parameter received from the user.

+`ViewCommand` class is responsible for generating the summary statistic for incomes or expenditures.

+Below is a sequence diagram and explanation of how the `ViewCommand` is executed.

+Step 1.The user enters `view t/e` command in the main window.

+Step 2.
+The command is handled by `LogicManager#execute` method, which then calls the `PennyWiseParser#parseCommand` method

+Step 3.
+The `PennyWiseParser` matches the word summary in the string and extracts the argument string `t/e`.

+Step 4.
+The `PennyWiseParser` then calls `ViewCommandParser#parse` method and the argument string is converted to an `EntryType`.

+Step 5.
+The `ViewCommandParser` creates a new `EntryType` instance to handle the entry type.

+Step 6.
+The `ViewCommandParser` creates a new `ViewCommand` instance with the `EntryType` instance and returns it to `PennyWiseParser`, which in turn returns to `LogicManger`.

+Step 7.
+The `LogicManager` calls the `ViewCommand#execute` method.

+Step 8.
+The `ViewCommand` calls the `Model#updateFilteredEntry` method and filters the income and expenditure entries by the month

+Step 9.
+The application calculates the summary statistics for the filtered income and expenditure entries.

+Step 10.
+The `ViewCommand` then creates a CommandResult and returns it to `LogicManager`.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation